Providing free legal information and representation to the low income community since 1969.

 A “relationship of interdependence” occurs when two people:

-- A child of any age who is unable to earn a livelihood by reason of mental or physical disability;
+b.
+A child 18 years of age or older who is unable to earn a livelihood by reason of mental or physical disability;

 Minor: In Alberta, a minor is anyone under 18 years of age.

 Simultaneous Death: Two or more deaths that occur at the same time, or in circumstances rendering it uncertain as to which person(s) died first.
 When making a will it is important to contemplate what will happen if the testator dies at the same time as his/her beneficiary, as a beneficiary must survive the testator to receive the gift.
-In the event that simultaneous death occurs without provision being made for that event, Courts will presume that the older person died first.
+In the event that simultaneous death occurs without a provision being made for that event, courts will distribute the property as if each person died before the other.

 A will is important because it can ensure that your property will pass to those you want it to pass to after your death.
-Any property that is not dealt with in your will, will be distributed in accordance with the Intestate Succession Act (See the section Dying Without a Will for more information).
+Any property that is not dealt with in your will shall be distributed in accordance with Part III of the Wills and Succession Act (See the section Dying Without a Will for more information).

-There are a few interests that can override a person’s will.
-Provisions in the Dependants Relief Act can allow a Court to alter a person’s will to provide for the proper care and support of dependants (See the section Applications for Adequate Provisions for more information).
+There are a few interests that can override a person’s will, inscribed in other sections of the Act.
+For example, a Court can alter a person’s will to provide for the proper care and support of dependants (See the section Applications for Adequate Provisions for more information).
 Also, creditors (people that a testator owes money to) are paid off before any beneficiary receives a gift from a will.
-So, if an estate has substantial debt, gifts under the will can be impacted.
+Therefore, gifts under the will can be impacted if the estate has substantial debt.

 There are three (3) types of Wills: